 ・Granting the day of COVID-19 vaccination as a working day and granting the paid leave in case the adverse reaction is observed

 Our company is a designated public institution specified in the Act on Special Measures for Preparedness and Response against Pandemic Influenza and New Infectious Diseases (Act No.31 of 2012).
 The Act requests designated public institutions to take appropriate measures to prevent disruption to the operation of the business, and to continue the business even in an event of pandemic influenza outbreak to minimize its effect on the people’s living and national economy.

 The Act also requests designated public institutions to formulate a pandemic influenza preparedness and response operation plan for their business, to report the plan to the Prime Minister of Japan, and to publish the outline of the plan.

 In accordance with this provision of the Act our company has formulated a “Pandemic Influenza Response Operation Plan”.
 The outline is shown below.

-As a globally trusted, integrated logistics company that evolved from the shipping business, our corporate principle is to help enrich the lives of people, and we conduct our business activities accordingly.
+As a logistics company rooted in the shipping industry, our corporate principle is to help make the lives of people more affluent, and we conduct our business activities accordingly.
 Crucial to realizing this principle is “providing reliable and excellent services,” which calls for us to constantly maintain the physical and mental health of individuals involved in our business, and help them fully demonstrate their potential abilities.
 We believe that health is the source of individual happiness and is indispensable for realizing the Group’s principle.
 Positioning the health of each and every Group employee as paramount, we will work hard to maintain and enhance the health of employees in cooperation with health insurance associations, labor unions, and clinics (occupational health physicians).

 【Priority health-related initiatives】